tbgh011/lucid/README.md

 # Lucid — Video File Align & Stack

-Lucid is a video file align and stack application for planetary, lunar, and solar astronomy.
+Lucid is a free, open source, actively developed video file align and stack application for Linux, macOS and Windows.
 It takes SER or AVI video files as input, analyzes each frame for quality, aligns them to a common reference, and stacks the best frames to produce a high signal-to-noise output image.

+## Reporting Bugs and Requesting Features
+To report a bug, request a feature, or ask a question, please use the **Issues** tab at the top of this repository.

+1. Click **Issues**
+2. Click **New Issue**
+3. Choose the Bug Report or Feature Request template
+4. Fill in the details and submit

+This helps keep all feedback organized and easy to track.

 ## Features